Malvi1497/School_District_Analysis/README.md

 # School_District_Analysis
-An analysis of district school trends using PANDAS
+An analysis of district school trends using PANDAS in Jupyter Notebook.